bullet-db/bullet-db.github.io/docs/backend/spark-setup.md

     --bullet-spark-conf /path/to/your-settings.yaml
 ```

-You can pass other Spark Streaming configurations by adding ```--conf key=value``` to the command.
+You can pass other Spark settings by adding ```--conf key=value``` to the command.
 For more settings, you can refer to the [Spark Configuration](https://spark.apache.org/docs/latest/configuration.html).

 For other platforms, you can find the commands from the [Spark Documentation](https://spark.apache.org/docs/latest/submitting-applications.html).